-The Authority to Make Market Purchases, if granted, will expire at the close of business on 19 October 2019 or, if earlier, at the conclusion of the next annual general meeting of the Company.
+The Authority to Make Market Purchases, if granted, will expire at the close of business on 29 October 2021 or, if earlier, at the conclusion of the next annual general meeting of the Company.

-Ordinary Shares purchased by the Company pursuant to the Authority to Make Market Purchases may be cancelled, or held in treasury and subsequently cancelled, or sold for cash, or used to satisfy share-based awards issued to employees pursuant to the Performance Share Scheme and the Deferred Bonus Plan.
-Since the 2017 AGM, the Company has purchased 7,283 Ordinary Shares for cancellation.
-No Ordinary Shares are currently held in treasury.
+Ordinary Shares purchased by the Company pursuant to the Authority to Make Market Purchases may be cancelled, or held in treasury and subsequently cancelled, or sold for cash, or used to satisfy share-based awards issued to employees pursuant to the 2011 PSS, 2020 PSS and the Deferred Bonus Plan.
+Since the 2019 AGM, the Company has not purchased any Ordinary Shares for cancellation and no Ordinary Shares are currently held in treasury.

-Resolution 16: Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code
+Resolution 17: Waiver of mandatory offer provisions set out in Rule 9 of the Takeover Code

-Resolution 16, the Waiver Resolution, which will be proposed as an ordinary resolution, seeks Independent Shareholders' approval of a waiver of the obligation that could arise on the Concert Party to make a general offer for the entire issued share capital of the Company as a result of purchases by the Company of Ordinary Shares pursuant to the Authority to Make Market Purchases.
+Resolution 17, the Waiver Resolution, which will be proposed as an ordinary resolution, seeks Independent Shareholders' approval on a poll of a waiver of the obligation that could arise on the Concert Party to make a general offer for the entire issued share capital of the Company as a result of purchases by the Company of Ordinary Shares pursuant to the Authority to Make Market Purchases.

 The Panel has ruled that a group of Ordinary Shareholders is deemed to form a concert party for the purposes of the Takeover Code.
-As at the Latest Practicable Date, these shareholders, being Cayzer Trust, the Concert Party Directors, the Employee Share Trust, the directors of Cayzer Trust and other members of the wider Cayzer family, between them were interested in 26,835,749 Ordinary Shares, representing approximately 48.46 per cent. of the shares carrying voting rights of the Company.
-The Concert Party's highest percentage of shares carrying voting rights held in the 12 months prior to the Latest Practicable Date was approximately 48.46 per cent.
+As at the Latest Practicable Date, these shareholders, being Cayzer Trust, the Concert Party Directors, the Employee Share Trust, the directors of Cayzer Trust and other members of the wider Cayzer family, details of whom are disclosed in paragraph 5 of Part III of this document, between them were interested in 26,827,240 Ordinary Shares, representing approximately 48.45 per cent. of the shares carrying voting rights of the Company.
+The Concert Party's highest percentage of shares carrying voting rights held in the 12 months prior to the Latest Practicable Date was approximately 48.44 per cent.